kittywitch/TaimiHUD/README.md

 ## Features (or, my To-dos) ;3

+- [ ] Data
+    - [ ] Fork Hero's Timers
+        - [ ] Add markers alongside cardinal directions on Sabetha
+    - [ ] Provide a method for downloading and extracting data into the addon_dir.
+We do not want to redistribute the files themselves.
 - [ ] Timers
     - [x] Get DLL loaded with proper name
     - [x] Empty UI window toggled with button